port-labs/terraform-provider-port-labs/docs/resources/port_aggregation_properties.md

 page_title: "port_aggregation_properties Resource - terraform-provider-port-labs"
 subcategory: ""
 description: |-
-  Aggregation Property
+  Aggregation Properties
-  This resource allows you to manage an aggregation property.
+  This resource allows you to manage aggregation properties of a blueprint.
   See the Port documentation https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-properties/ for more information about aggregation properties.
   Supported Methods:
   count_entities - Count the entities of the target blueprintaverage_entities - Average the entities of the target blueprint by time periodsaveragebyproperty - Calculate the average by property value of the target entitiesaggregatebyproperty - Calculate the aggregate by property value of the target entities, such as sum, min, max, median